Bowling: Singapore's Charlene Lim captures Malaysian Open women's crown

 Lim is known as a fighter within the national set-up.
 She was only three when she was diagnosed with acute lymphocytic leukaemia, an acute form of cancer of the white blood cells.
 It took about four years before she was cured.

 National assistant coach Vincent Lim was fulsome in his praise.
-He said: "Her persistent and grit on the lanes was the key to her success."
+He said: "Her persistence and grit on the lanes was the key to her success."

 Winning a tournament as prestigious as the Malaysian Open was a testament to Lim's steady improvement, noted head coach Helmi Chew.